-Drones have become increasingly popular over the past few years, with more and more people flying them each and every month.
-There are many popular and high-quality offerings on the market, but few have the clout of the DJI Mavic Pro.
+There are many popular and high-quality drones on the market, but few have the clout of the DJI Mavic 2 Pro.
 The drone is great for capturing incredible videos, surveying land, or simply exploring the skies.

 - Comes with an adapter and reader